 K-12 educators used to have the goal of helping their students reach high school graduation, but now the pressure is on to create students who go on to achieve college goals too.
 No matter how advanced the technology options in a particular school district, they are dwarfed by the reliance on and widespread use of technology on college campuses.
 High school students who become acquainted with technology for things like course selection, class management and actual learning modules are better.

 Other Technology Perks

 There are so many ways that academics are enhanced by technology that simply did not exist ten years ago.
 Today, students can benefit from online learning modules if a major illness or suspension keeps them at home.
-For students who are struggling under the academic and social pressures of traditional schooling, online learning provides an alternative to stay on track from the comforts of home.
+For students who are struggling under the academic and social pressures of traditional schooling, online learning provides a way to stay on track from the comforts of home.
 Online learning is just a brushstroke on the contemporary portrait of learning technology.
-Within classrooms, teachers can encourage students to work individually on computer or mobile devices, freeing up some time to work in-person with those who might need the extra attention.
+Within classrooms, teachers can encourage students to work individually on a computer or mobile devices, freeing up some time to work in-person with those who might need the extra attention.

-Teachers can also communicate more effectively with parents and students regarding upcoming assignments, supplementary lesson plans and areas where students could benefit from extra practice.
+Teachers can also communicate more effectively with parents and students regarding upcoming assignments, supplementary lesson plans, and areas where students could benefit from extra practice.
 With browser-based technology, and cloud-based options, teachers can provide easy access to information and parents and students can log in at their convenience.

 Technology is transforming the teaching process into one that is more interactive as well.
 Instead of waiting to see how much a student knows at the end of a term, progress can be measured in real-time – and adjustments can be made.
-Teaching is becoming less instructor-centric and more of a communal process.
+Teaching is becoming less instructor-centric and more of a collective process.

 What do you think?
 Did I leave any benefits of classroom technology out?